lsv62/DipTrace/source/DipTraceVocabulary.rst

         * Customize Grid - set custom grid size
         * Precision - set precision of grid and all values
         * Units - set units
+        * Pin Numbers - show or hide pin numbers for the entire circuit
+        * Move Part Texts - move around RefDes, numbers, pin names or any other markings visually
+        * Part Markings - change common settings of part markings of all schematic parts

     Objects
         * Find Component - Search component in libraries